alavrouk/OpenCV-Stop-Signs/README.md

 This is mainly me messing around with OpenCV.
 I don't think my methodology was fantastic, but I did not want to google anything.
 Instead, I wanted to learn what works and what doesn't work in image processing using trial and error.

-The unit test to run all of the stop sign images is a little buggy, I think this comes from the fact that I suck at JUn
+The unit test to run all of the stop sign images is a little buggy, I think this comes from the fact that I suck at JUnit

 There is a debugging flag for the findStopSigns() method.
 When it is set to true, the program outputs intermediate images.
 I did not want to put them all on the same JFrame because awt makes me really really sad.
 Without debugging disabled, the program outputs a JUnit with the original and the found stop sign outlined with a rectangle side by side.